 An adjective is simply a word that describes or modifies a noun.
-Some of the most common ones include things like colors or words like big/small, hot/cold, hard/soft, etc.
+Some of the most common ones include things like colors or words like big/small, hot/cold, hard/soft, etc. If you want to teach them the awesome way, then you’ll need to keep on reading to find out my top picks for ESL adjective games.

 You can find adjectives in every single ESL textbook, from beginner to advanced.
 Instead of focusing on them exclusively, most textbooks sprinkle them in throughout.
 There are some fun ESL adjective games that you can try out if you want to spice things up a little bit in your classes.